PeriodicFish/Prime-Number-Cipher-Generator/README.txt

 # You can run this program in a python IDE.
-Just copy and paste from Prime Cipher Generator.
+Just copy and paste from "Prime Cipher Generator.txt".